chef/chef-web-docs/chef_master/source/windows.rst

 ``key_name``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The name of the key that is to be created, deleted, or modified.
+   An optional property to set the name of the key that is to be created, deleted, or modified if it differs from the resource block's name.

 ``user``
    **Ruby Type:** String | **Default Value:** ``"<System>"``